TheOneCodes/TheOneBot/README.md

+## Deprecated
 # TheOneBot

-> A functional discord bot system written in Visual Basic .net and discord .net for windows with ease of access and customization in mind.
+> Was a functional discord bot system "proof of concept" if you will written in Visual Basic using discord .net libraries for windows with ease of access and customization in mind.

+> This should only realy be used as a time capsule of what I was up to in the summer of 2018, while being quite ill.
+The lack of cleanliness as well as comments are no longer representative of my current habbits as a programmer.

+## Please do not expect this to be updated ever

+---

+# Here's what this page used to say

+---

 This bot is not at a state where it should be relied on, however you can use this as a base or entirety at your own risk.
 ## Features